dearplain/goloader/README.md

 Goloader reuses the Go runtime, which makes it much smaller.
 And code loaded by Goloader is unloadable.

+Goloader is debuggable, and supports pprof tool(Yes, you can see code loaded by Goloader in pprof).

 ## Build

 **Make sure you're using go >= 1.8.**